Pannonia: Loss

 In the 4th century, the Romans (especially under Valentinian I) fortified the villas and relocated barbarians to the border regions.
-In 358 they won a great victory over the Sarmatians, but raids didn't stop.
+In 358 they won a great victory over the Sarmatians, but raids did not stop.
 In 401 the Visigoths fled to the province from the Huns, and the border guarding peoples fled to Italia from them, but were beaten by Uldin in exchange for the transferring of Eastern Pannonia.
 In 433 Rome completely handed over the territory to Attila for the subjugation of the Burgundians attacking Gaul.